4.1. License Management¶

 After choosing or changing a scanner you will find the most frequently used options on the top of this page in the "Favorite Flags" category.
 View all THOR options by clicking on the other categories or quickly search for known flags in the search bar.
 By clicking on the star symbols you can also edit your personal favorites.

 By checking the "Default" box, you can make this scan template the default template for every new scan.
 There can only be one default template at a time and selecting the box will uncheck a previous default, if set.
 Checking the "Restricted" flag will make the template restricted, meaning only a restricted set of users can use the template for scans.
 The set of users consists of all users who do not have the "ForceStandardArgs" restriction set.
 (By default this are all users who are not member of the group "Operator Level 1").
 After clicking the "Add Template" button on the bottom of the template page, an overview of all existing scan templates is shown.

 The creation of a scan is performed within the Asset Management.
 There is a button for each asset to create a new scan and to show all past scans.

-Just click on the “crosshair” button in the Action column in the Asset Management view.
-It takes you to the scan control section.
+Just click on the "THOR" button in the Action column in the Asset Management view.

-Within this form, you can choose the scan flags and custom signatures can be selected.
+Within this form, you can choose the maximum runtime, module, scanner, scan flags, signatures and template can be selected.